 We recommend consulting with your major or intended major department to determine the best time to go abroad.
 In general, students can study abroad as early as the summer after their first year.
 For those wishing to study abroad for a semester, the earliest time is spring of their sophomore year.
 More information on eligibility is available here.

-Regardless of the program, Puget Sound students are charged Puget Sound tuition, Puget Sound housing, and the government fee.
+For a semester program, Puget Sound students are charged Puget Sound tuition, Puget Sound housing, and the government fee.
 If the program includes meals (all or partial board plan), the student will also be charged the Puget Sound meal rate or a portion of the meal rate.
 Additionally, students are billed a study abroad program fee of $300, $1200, or $2400.

 Students who study abroad during summer pay program costs plus a $500 administrative fee to the university.

 In most cases students do have additional costs related to study abroad, which may include books, airfare, local transportation, passport and visa fees, medical insurance, inoculations, security deposit if applicable, and any other personal expenses.

 Yes!
 Financial aid (other than work study) and scholarships apply towards fall, spring, and academic year study abroad.
 If the summer study abroad program is worth 2 or more academic units, students may be eligible to borrow up to 1/3 of their federal loans for the academic year.
 No institutional aid is available for summer study abroad.
 Click here for more information.

 As part of the study abroad application process, the Office of the Registrar’s Transfer Evaluator will determine how your courses abroad will apply to your degree requirements.
 Students can receive elective credit and may be able to receive credit toward major, minor or other degree requirements.
 For more information visit the Registrar's website.